 Their favorite food seems to be the sweet secretions from sap-sucking insects living on the trees, but they also vigorously hunt other insects, and larger colonies will frequently forage across the ground near the base of the trees.

 Finding new queens of this species is very difficult as they don’t have mass swarms like normal ants, are not found on the ground after their flights, and are not attracted to artificial lights.
 The difficulty in finding new queens has made this one of the most frequently scammed species we know.
 It is common knowledge amongst the ant trade that collectors of this species are shipping ‘queens’ that are in reality female alates that have had their wings removed.
 These cheap so-called queens are being shipped in large numbers to sellers in Europe and elsewhere.
-And then some unscrupulous sellers are brood boosting them to give the impression that they are young established colonies.
+Some unscrupulous end-sellers/retailers are then brood boosting them to give the impression that they are young established colonies.
 We have seen this happen with at least one seller in the UK who buys in these infertile queens, then gives them brood from an established stock colony, before selling them on.
-Infertile queens will even lay eggs giving the impression of young queens, but the eggs will never mature or will be eaten at a later date.
+Infertile queens will even lay eggs giving the impression of being young queens, but the eggs will never mature or will be eaten at a later date.

 All the queens we offer for sale are collected by myself and kept until they have raised their first brood to ensure they are fertile.
-All this takes time and the queens are only found in small numbers so they are priced accordingly, but you can be sure that these foundation colonies have young, vigorous, fertile queens.
+All this takes time and the queens are only found in small numbers so they are priced accordingly, but you can be sure that our foundation colonies have young, vigorous, fertile queens.

 However, only recommended for experienced hobbyists as they are difficult to maintain in captivity and very aggressive.

 Note: Colonies are difficult to establish from just queens, frequently failing in the early stages.
 With this in mind we recommend that you avoid the cheap offers available for single queens, and whenever possible choose an option with workers.